hdShang/arxiv-daily/docs/cs-AI/2025-09-17/papers/250913615v1-see-think-act-teaching-multimodal-agents-to-effectively-interact-wit.md

 ---
 layout: default
-title: See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles
+title: "See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles"
 ---

 # See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles